ghanan-jeeva/Need-For-Speed/README.md

 2 Player Racing Game

 Race against a local opponent to the finish line to win the race.
-Functionailty an design was created using pygame.
+Functionailty and design was created using basic concepts and pygame.